public-transport/hafas-client/docs/writing-a-profile.md

 # Writing a profile

-**Per HAFAS endpoint, `hafas-client` has an endpoint-specific customisation called *profile***, which may for example do the following:
+**Per HAFAS endpoint, `hafas-client` has an endpoint-specific customisation called *profile*.** A profile may, for example, do the following:

 - handle the additional requirements of the endpoint (e.g. authentication),
 - extract additional information from the data provided by the endpoint,
 - guard against triggering bugs of certain endpoints (e.g. time limits).

 This guide is about writing such a profile.
-If you just want to use an already supported endpoint, refer to the [API documentation](readme.md) instead.
+If you just want to use an already supported endpoint, refer to the [main readme](../readme.md) instead.

-*Note*: **If you get stuck, ask for help by [creating an issue](https://github.com/public-transport/hafas-client/issues/new)!** We want to help people expand the scope of this library.
+*Note*: **If you get stuck, ask for help by [creating an issue](https://github.com/public-transport/hafas-client/issues/new)**; We're happy to help you expand the scope of this library!

 ## 0. How do the profiles work?